 Check out Taburin's amazing Photostream

-I only know of Hannay from a link to his gallery (sent to me by fellow enthusiast Sebastien Enault; see his collection here).
+Sebastien Enault; see his collection here).
 Hannay is from China and builds his models from 'clay' (probably an epoxy clay).
 Studying the progress photos in his gallery it appears that he first traces a skeleton reference drawing onto a hard support, then cuts or carves-out the basic shapes to achieve correct proportion.
 He finishes his models with a layer of 'clay' over the support.
 Hannay has made an impressive array of models, some of which are quite unusual.
 Well worth a look.
 His sculpting method seems to be inspired by Shigeru Yamazaki's.

+Great project and very inspiring.
+Bruce is proof that the information and resources needed to build a great skeleton model are available to anyone with the motivation to "have a go".
+Furthermore, lots of people are interested!
 (Note Bruce has embedded some great links in his writings; you are bound to find images and articles of interest if you look.)

 Host of MythBusters the TV show, Adam became obsessed with the beauty of the dodo skeleton and simply had to have one.
 When he couldn't find a copy for sale he made one, qualifying him as a skelmaker.
 Yes, I know the dodo is not a dinosaur but it is at least extinct and anyway Adam's enthusiasm in the video is a joy.
 Needless to say, I can relate to his obsession!

 This, clearly, is a TED talk.
 TED is one of my favorite sites and I recommend at least one TED talk a week (a bit like an apple a day...)

 (BTW, did you know Mythbusters is an Australian show?
 Yep.)

 (Note there are some real gem links hidden away in the Steampunk site.
 Navigating them and reading the Google-translated Japanese makes it all the more fun.
 Be sure to look around.)